How to Handle Live Closed Captioning – and the Challenges

 Technological innovation has paved a new way to conduct business, education, and life in general – particularly in a world forced to adapt to virtual substitutes during the pandemic.

 Most of the time, the technology we use is very helpful.
 For example, virtual meeting platforms and live closed captioning software have helped us adapt to our new hybrid realities and virtual needs.
-However, technology doesn’t always work properly – the unfortunate reality is that sometimes, technology doesn’t work how it’s intended, which means having a backup plan is imperative.
+However, technology doesn’t always go to plan – the unfortunate reality is that sometimes, technology doesn’t work how it’s intended, which means having a backup plan is imperative.

 Live captioning, which utilizes automatic speech recognition (ASR) technology and/or a professional stenographer or voice writer to deliver captions in real-time, is one of the areas we often see a need for troubleshooting.
 As closed captioning and transcription experts, we’ve learned a thing or two about live auto-captioning and professional live captioning during virtual events and conferences.
 This means we’ve also learned what to do when live captions don’t work as planned!

 In this blog, we’ve compiled a list of tips and backup plans to help you navigate any challenges you might face when captioning your live event through ASR technology, with a professional captioner, or a combination of the two.

 If possible, create a script to follow ahead of time.

 If the format of your live event permits, try writing a script ahead of time and following it throughout the event.
 Include all of the “big stuff,” or the important information critical to your audience’s understanding.
 This way, any real-time deviation won’t significantly change a viewer’s overall comprehension.